wangsyTHU/wangsyTHU.github.io/_pages/about.md

 My research focuses on mathematical optimization, AI algorithms, and their applications in the operation and coordination of power system and multi-energy systems.

-I received the Tsinghua University Jiang Nanxiang Principal Scholarship in 2023, a prestigious honor granted to only 20 individuals from the 42k graduate students in Tsinghua University annually.
+I received the Tsinghua University Jiang Nanxiang Principal Scholarship in 2023, one of the top 3 scholarships at Tsinghua University, granted to only 20 individuals from the 42k graduate students annually.

 ## Education
 * 2019-2024(Exp.), PhD in Electrical Engineering, Tsinghua University